naftananmamo/data-cleaning-with-sql/README.md

-Data Cleaning: Layoffs Dataset
+Layoffs Dataset Cleaning
 Overview

-This SQL script performs data cleaning and standardization on the layoffs dataset.
-The goal is to remove duplicates, standardize values, handle nulls, and prepare the dataset for further analysis.

-The cleaned dataset is stored in a new table called layoffs_staging2.
+This SQL script cleans and standardizes the layoffs dataset.
+The cleaning process removes duplicates, fixes inconsistent values, handles nulls, and prepares the data for analysis.
+The final cleaned dataset is stored in layoffs_staging2.

-Steps in the Script
+Steps Performed

-1. Remove Duplicates
+Remove Duplicates

-Create a staging table layoffs_staging to work on a copy of the original data.
+A staging table layoffs_staging is created from the original layoffs table.

-Identify duplicate rows based on all columns using a ROW_NUMBER() window function.
+Duplicate rows are identified using a ROW_NUMBER() window function and removed in layoffs_staging2.

-Insert unique rows into layoffs_staging2 and remove duplicates.

-SQL Highlights:

-ROW_NUMBER() OVER(PARTITION BY company, location, industry, total_laid_off, percentage_laid_off, date, stage, country, funds_raised_millions) AS row_num

-2. Standardize Data
+Standardize Data

-Remove leading and trailing spaces in the company column.
+Trim whitespace from company names.

-Standardize industry names, e.g., all variations of Crypto% → 'Crypto'.
+Standardize industry names (e.g., all variations of Crypto% → Crypto).

-Fix country names, e.g., 'United Sates.' → 'United States'.
+Correct country names (e.g., 'United Sates.' → 'United States').

-Convert the date column from text to DATE type for proper date handling.
+Convert date column from text to proper DATE type.

-SQL Highlights:

-UPDATE layoffs_staging2 SET company = TRIM(company);
-UPDATE layoffs_staging2 SET industry = 'Crypto' WHERE industry LIKE 'Crypto%';
-ALTER TABLE layoffs_staging2 MODIFY COLUMN `date` DATE;

-3. Handle Null or Blank Values
+Handle Null or Blank Values

-Identify rows where total_laid_off and percentage_laid_off are NULL.
+Identify rows with missing total_laid_off or percentage_laid_off.

-Replace empty strings in industry with NULL.
+Replace empty industry values with NULL.

-Use non-null values from other rows of the same company/location to fill missing industry values.
+Fill missing industry values by joining with other rows of the same company and location that have valid industry data.

-SQL Highlights:

-UPDATE layoffs_staging2 t1
-JOIN layoffs_staging2 t2 ON t1.company = t2.company AND t1.location = t2.location
-SET t1.industry = t2.industry
-WHERE t1.industry IS NULL AND t2.industry IS NOT NULL;

-4. Remove Unnecessary Columns or Rows
+Remove Unnecessary Columns or Rows

 Delete rows where both total_laid_off and percentage_laid_off are NULL.

-Remove helper columns such as row_num that are no longer needed.
+Drop helper columns like row_num that are no longer needed.

-SQL Highlights:

-DELETE FROM layoffs_staging2 WHERE total_laid_off IS NULL AND percentage_laid_off IS NULL;
-ALTER TABLE layoffs_staging2 DROP COLUMN row_num;
+Outcome

+The layoffs_staging2 table contains a clean, standardized dataset ready for analysis, free from duplicates, inconsistent values, and unnecessary data.